mattfrysinger/spark-seprep/student-introduction/matt.md

 # Matt Frysinger

-Python is my favrote language because it is what I'm most comfortable with.
+Python is my favorite language because it is what I'm most comfortable with.